-Summary: Students will learn about the effects of alcohol, tobacco, and other drugs on their bodies and minds.
-They will explore what it means to be addicted to a substance, and learn to use refusal skills when pressured to use drugs.
-This program will increase the students' knowledge of good decision-making skills.
+Summary: Students will learn about the effects of alcohol, tobacco, other drugs, and gambling on their bodies and minds.
+They will explore what it means to be addicted to a substance, and learn to use refusal skills when pressured to use .
+This program will increase the students' knowledge of good decision-making skills, developing resiliency, and stepping up and showing compassion for others.
 All Compass Mark programs require pre & post testing to ensure objectives are met.

-Total time required: Positive Choices program consists of four, forty-five minute lessons.
+Total time required: We Know BETter program consists of eight, forty-five minute lessons.